Ingredients

 Best practices

-Use one clear name per ingredient
+Use one clear name per ingredient across recipes, mappings, and reports.

 Choose stable base units